Categories:

 Returns a copy of the original string, but with the specified collation_specification property instead of the original collation_specification.

-Usage Notes¶
+Usage notes¶

-Each VARCHAR contains a property that holds the collation specifier to use when comparing that VARCHAR to another VARCHAR.
-The COLLATE function copies the string, but puts the new collation specification rather than the original specification into the copy.
-The string itself is unchanged; only the collation specifier associated with the string is changed.
+• Each VARCHAR contains a property that holds the collation specifier to use when comparing that VARCHAR to another VARCHAR.
+The COLLATE function copies the string, but applies the new collation specification rather than the original specification to the copy.

-When COLLATE is used as an infix operator, the collation_specification must be a constant string, not a general expression.
+• When COLLATE is used as an infix operator, the collation_specification must be a constant string, not a general expression.

 Examples¶

-CREATE TABLE collation1 (v VARCHAR COLLATE 'sp');
+CREATE OR REPLACE TABLE collation1 (v VARCHAR COLLATE 'es');

 INSERT INTO collation1 (v) VALUES ('ñ');